Newton-Okounkov polytopes of Schubert varieties arising from cluster structures: Relation with GHKK's toric degenerations

 \section{Relation with GHKK's toric degenerations}

-Gross-Hacking-Keel-Kontsevich \cite{GHKK} gave a systematic method of constructing toric degenerations of compactified $\mathcal{A}$-cluster varieties.
-In this section, we relate this construction with Newton-Okounkov bodies by using the valuations defined in \cref{d:main_valuation}.
+Gross--Hacking--Keel--Kontsevich \cite{GHKK} gave a systematic method of constructing toric degenerations of compactified $\mathcal{A}$-cluster varieties.
+In this section, we relate this construction with Newton--Okounkov bodies by using the valuations defined in \cref{d:main_valuation}.
 This section is independent of the rest of this paper.
-In particular, readers who are mainly interested in the results concerning Newton-Okounkov bodies of Schubert varieties may skip it.
+In particular, readers who are mainly interested in the results concerning Newton--Okounkov bodies of Schubert varieties may skip it.
 The main theorem in this section is \cref{t:GHKK_NO}.